argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 ## The Python API includes analytics support for utilization and throughput (6_analytics.py)
-This example will query the Hello jobs run to this point, and produce plots of utilization and throughput.
+This example will query the Hello jobs run to this point, to produce plots of utilization and throughput.

 > **⚠ WARNING: Extra Setup Required **
 > This example requires matplotlib.
 Execute `pip install matplotlib` to install it.